Razani-Ali/cwru-plus/README.md

 Some frameworks attempt to avoid file-level leakage by splitting a single long signal into temporal segments over time (using the `num_parts` argument in module `cwru.load`).
 However, due to the **non-stationary nature** of real-world vibration signals (caused by slight motor load fluctuations, temperature shifts, and transient slips during the experiment), splitting a continuous signal across time still introduces severe distribution leakage between the Train and Validation sets.

+### 🚨 Crucial Notice on CWRU/MAFAULDA Low-File Regime & Skewed Splits

+When using `Dataset.stratified_file_split()`, you might notice deviations in the horizontal split ratios (e.g., the `Normal` class dominating the Test set while dropped in Train).

+**This is NOT a bug in the code; it is an inherent physical limitation of the CWRU dataset:**
+1. **Extreme Low-File Counts:** Most fault classes (e.g. 'IR007') contain only 4 physical `.mat` files in total.
+2. **Imbalancy:** The `Normal` baseline files contain significantly longer continuous signals (yielding thousand more windows) than the damaged bearing files.

+Since our algorithm strictly enforces **Zero Data Leakage** by keeping windows of the same file together, moving one massive `Normal` file to a small test partition creates a major statistical displacement.

+#### How to handle this in your Research Paper:
+* **Avoid standard Accuracy:** Due to the unavoidable test set imbalance, always evaluate your neural networks using **Macro F1-Score** or **Balanced Accuracy**.
+* **Opt for a 2-way Split:** For perfectly proportional distributions, set `val_ratio=0.0` to activate the clean 2-way split (allocating 3 files to Train and 1 to Test per class).
 ---
 ## 🎯 Built-in Few-Shot & Meta-Learning Sampler